xlnwel/blog/docs/_posts/2021-03-27-OpenAIFive.md

 <figure>
   <img src="{{ '/images/application/OpenAIFive-Figure1.png' | absolute_url }}" alt="" width="1000">
   <figcaption>Simplified OpenAI Five Model Architecture.
-The complex multi-array observation is processed into a single vector, which is then passed through a 4096 unit LSTM.
+The complex multi-array observation is processed into a single vector, which is then passed through a 4096-unit LSTM.
 The LSTM state is projected to obtain the policy outputs.
 Each of the ﬁve heroes on the team is controlled by a replica of this network with nearly identical inputs, each with its own hidden state.
 The networks take diﬀerent actions due to a part of the observation processing’s output indicating which of the ﬁve heroes is being controlled.</figcaption>
   <style>
     figure figcaption {
     text-align: center;